 - How to analyze gathered data and what actions to be defined based on that

 - How to show improved effectiveness of metrics by using improved numbers ‘before’ and ‘after’

 In my view these five project management performance metrics are critical metrics to be tracked while taking charge and during execution of a project.
-The continued analysis of these metrics data provides additional insights into what is working and what is not, allowing the PM to make appropriate improvements.
-These metrics also help in building up historical data for the similar kind of projects so that in future, better project planning can be done.
+The continued analysis of these metrics provides additional insights into what is working and what is not, allowing the PM to make appropriate improvements.
+These metrics also help in building up historical data for similar kind of projects so that in future, better project planning can be done.
 Success story of project can be then built up based on the effectiveness of defined metrics by showing the improved numbers “before” and “after”.
 This ensures that the effort spent by team in collection and measurement of data for these metrics is leading to continuous improvements and not just an overhead activity.

 In summary, metrics improve decision making ability by providing the foundation and rationale for the decision by making explicit what is usually implicit in the decision-making process.

 So what are your experiences when it comes to project management performance metrics and tracking?
 What are some of the other project management metrics you have been tracking?
 We would love to hear and learn from you.